mOjakoski/mOjakoski/README.md

 **`Software Developer`**

 Background & experience in front-end and back-end software development, leaning more on front-end.
-Also interested in test automation, cloud platforms and AI!
+Also interested in test automation, cloud platforms and AI.

 ### Languages & Tools